ricsanfre/pi-cluster/docs/_docs/fluxcd.md

 - `spec.sourceRef`: Reference to the GitRepository where the application is located
 - `spec.path`: Path within GitRepository where the kubernetes manifest files or the kustomize application is located.
-- `spec.targetNamespace`: namespace where all the kuberentes manifest files will be deployed.
+- `spec.targetNamespace`: namespace where all the kubernetes manifest files will be deployed.
 - `spec.interval`: specifies the interval at which the Kustomization runs a a server-side apply dry-run to detect and correct drift inside the cluster.
 - `spec.prune`: It enables/disables garbage collection for a Kustomization.
 See details in [Prune resources (Garbage Collection)](#prune-resources-garbage-collection)
 - `spec.dependsOn`: List of other Kustomization objects the application depends on.
 See details in [Dependencies](#dependencies)